Small Space, Big Vision: How a Master Ensuite Became the Highlight of the Home

 Here is what we would tell you: stop compromising before you have even started.

 Take this ensuite.
 It is compact, but it has both a bath and a shower.
 The trick?
-They share the same wet zone, separated by a single frameless glass screen instead of a wall.
-Continuous large-format marble effects tiles, grout lines – invisible.
+They share the same wet zone, with a single frameless glass screen separating this area from the rest of the bathroom instead of a full wall.
+Continuous large-format marble effect tiles, grout lines – invisible.
 Nothing interrupting the eye.
 On paper, small.
 In person, it feels like a luxury hotel bathroom.

 In a small bathroom, the way you frame and position each element determines how spacious the room feels, not the square footage.